 With 70,000 unique items, it’s easy to imagine that inventory control is quite a challenge.
 Since so many new items are released every month, the staff carefully checks the situation: “What’s not so popular, what doesn’t sell well?”
 This check is done every day, so there are a steady review and exchange of goods.

-Secret No. 7 – Daiso’s Headquarters is in Hiroshima!
+Daiso’s Headquarters are in Hiroshima!

-It may come as a surprise that Daiso’s headquarters is in Hiroshima City in Hiroshima Prefecture.
+It may come as a surprise that Daiso Japan’s headquarters is in Hiroshima City in Hiroshima Prefecture.
 Located in a part of Japan called Chūgoku, it is a popular tourist destination with sights including Itsukushima Shrine, the Atomic Bomb Dome, and famous foods such as okonomiyaki or momiji manjū.
 Hiroshima is also home to several other Japanese companies.
 Among them is the automaker Mazda, the snack brand Calbee, as well as the very first store of the clothing chain Uniqlo.

-Daiso was born from a shop called Yanō Shōten, specializing in household goods.
+Daiso Japan was born from a shop called Yanō Shōten, specializing in household goods.
 In 1977, it became Daiso Industries Co., Ltd. and in 1991, the first directly-managed shop opened its doors in Takamatsu City, Kagawa Prefecture.
 Ten years later, the first Daiso was opened in Taiwan in August 2001.
 Just a month later in September, Korea got its first Daiso and from thereon to this day, new stores are opened every year.
 The only year when Daiso did not get a new overseas location was 2013.

 Why is that?
 Between 2012 and 1014, Daiso constructed its eight regional distribution centers in Japan, of which five started their operation in 2013.
-All efforts went into these warehouses during that year, the foundation of Daiso’s current logistics system.
+All efforts went into these warehouses during that year, the foundation of Daiso Japan’s current logistics system.
 It’s a story of quick development and expansion that doesn’t seem to stop anytime soon!

 Interestingly enough, there’s barely any commercials or ads for Daiso in Japan.
 And yet, it is one of the most popular stores that you absolutely have to visit at least once while in Japan!
 We asked a Daiso spokesman about why everyone loves the 100-yen shop so much and they simply answered: “Because we always develop shops and products, so people never get bored.”